inetrg/RIOT-Giveaway/README.md

 git submodule update
 ```

+* This will download the source code and initialise a copy of RIOT as a
+submodule, you can also use a different RIOT clone by setting `RIOTBASE` as
+an environment variable.

-* to check if the board is ready, run `dfu-util -l`.
+* Afterwards, check if the board is ready, therefore run `dfu-util -l` on the
+command line.
 Output of the command should be similar to:

 ```
 $ dfu-util -l